orkes-io/docs/docs/reference-docs/dynamic-fork-task.md

 ---

 # Dynamic Fork

 ```json
 "type" : "FORK_JOIN_DYNAMIC"
 ```

 ## Introduction

-A Fork operation in conductor, lets you run a specified list of other tasks or sub workflows in parallel after the fork task.
+A Fork operation in the conductor, lets you run a specified list of other tasks or sub workflows in parallel after the forked task.
 A fork task is followed by a join operation that waits on the forked tasks or sub workflows to finish.
-The `JOIN` task also collects outputs from each of the forked tasks or sub workflows.
+The `JOIN` the task also collects outputs from each of the forked tasks or sub workflows.

 In a regular fork operation (`FORK_JOIN` task), the list of tasks or sub workflows that need to be forked and run in parallel are already known at the time of workflow definition creation time.
 However, there are cases when that list can